AI

 Programs getting it right

-The institutions leading this shift offer a blueprint.
+The institutions leading this shift offer a blueprint - and the pace accelerated dramatically in 2025.

-The AAMC is developing national competencies for AI in medical education to ensure learners across the continuum receive essential training in AI fundamentals, ethical and legal considerations, and preparation to work in technology-driven healthcare settings.
-This addresses the fragmentation problem - right now, whether students get AI training depends entirely on which school they attend.
+The AAMC now offers a 10-session series for medical educators covering foundational concepts, ethical considerations, and curriculum design - and held a virtual conference on AI in medical education in February 2026.
+This addresses the fragmentation problem - right now, whether students get meaningful AI training depends entirely on which school they attend.

 The path forward